martinjolif/MVA/README.md

-# Assignments and Projects from the Master 2 MAthématiques, Vision, Apprentissage (MVA) at ENS Paris-Saclay
+# Assignments and Projects from the Master 2 Mathématiques, Vision, Apprentissage (MVA) at ENS Paris-Saclay

+Some courses are not yet here.

 ### First Semester